 Surrounded by fields and meadows, this naturalistic garden stands tall as a beautiful swath of southern pineland.
-Beneath the canopy, more than 400 species of plants native to the coastal plain of South Carolina are cultivated.
+Beneath the canopy, species of plants native to the coastal plain of South Carolina are cultivated.

 Many say this is one of the most tranquil places in the garden.
 If you sit still and listen, you’re likely to hear the wind slipping around, over and through the pine needles high up in the trees.
 Listen longer, and you’ll wonder when the last time was that you actually heard trees.